Pen Bwlch Llandrillo

 Moel yr Henfaes, also listed by the Nuttall's as Pen Bwlch Llandrillo Top and sometimes known as Moel yr Henfaes, is a mountain in North Wales and forms part of the Berwyn range.

-To the south is the higher Berwyn summits, including Cadair Berwyn.
+To the south are the higher Berwyn summits, including Cadair Berwyn.
 To the north lies Moel Fferna.
 The summit crowns an area of deep heather moorland and is located on a small rocky outcrop, marked by a pile of stones.